 Can you remember when a special event was ruined because of something bad that happened?
 Maybe the event was your birthday or Christmas.
 For me, the occasion was Thanksgiving Day 1997.
 We lived in Illinois.
 The morning was cold and sunny.
 I was up early to prepare our family’s special breakfast before we watched the Macy’s Christmas parade.
 I looked forward to this day all year.
-Our home was full of cheerful anticipation as pleasing aromas filled the air.
+Our home was full of cheerful anticipation as pleasing aromas of cinnamon rolls and a turkey roasting in the oven filled the air.

 An Unwelcome Surprise

-Then the phone rang around 8 am.
-Who’s calling me so early on Thanksgiving Day?
+The phone rang around 8 am.
+Who’s calling so early on Thanksgiving?

-I answered the phone expecting it to be one of our parents wishing us a happy day.
+I answered expecting it to be one of our parents wishing us a happy day. i never expected what I was about to hear …

-“Dena . . . honey,” I heard my dad’s stammer.
-My stomach sank at the emotional sound in his voice.
+“Dena . . . honey,” I heard my dad’s stammer, his throat catching with emotion.
+My stomach sank at the sound in his voice.
 Something’s wrong.

 After an eight-month-long illness, my mom had made enough progress to finally be able to go home.
 Today was the day!
 I couldn’t wait to talk to her for the first time in months.
 How wonderful that would be.
 I had so much to share with her.

-“I’m so sorry to have to tell you this . . . but I just got a call from the nursing facility.
-It’s about your mom . . . honey, she passed away early this morning while they were helping her get dressed.”
+“I’m so sorry to have to tell you this … but I just got a call from the nursing rehab facility.
+It’s about your mom … honey, she passed away early this morning while they were helping her get dressed.”
 Nooooo!!!!
 It can’t be!

 Thanksgiving has never been the same.
-I caught a flight out the next day.
-I missed my children’s school Christmas programs.
+I caught a flight out the next day, missing my elementary age children’s school Christmas programs.
 Her visitation was on my birthday.
 I didn’t want to celebrate anything that year.
 Thanksgiving.
 My birthday.
 Christmas.
-Who cares.
+Who cares any of that?
 I didn’t.

 When we’re in emotional pain the thought of celebrating sounds awful, even cruel and impossible.
-The holidays are here.
-Can a parent in pain celebrate?
+But holidays are here.
+Can a parent in pain still celebrate?

 Yes, we can.